jfbus/autoconfig/README.md

 ## Caveats

-* Only a single file per config is supported,
+* Only a single file is loaded,
-* Values are supported only if the underlying format supports them.
+* Values types are supported only if the underlying format supports them.
 INI does not support slices.

-## Todo
+## TODO

 * Multiple files